skillmio/adr/README.md

 * ADR is designed for **AlmaLinux and RHEL-compatible distributions**
 * Root privileges are required to install and configure services
-* Roles are selected automatically based on your OS version
+* Roles config are selected automatically based on your OS version

 ---

+# Self-Updating

+ADR automatically checks for updates each time it runs.

+If a newer version is available, ADR will:

+* Download the latest script
+* Replace the local binary
+* Continue using the updated version automatically

+No manual update steps are required.